 Expect updates on broken light fixtures, broken mirrors, or a recounting of the excruciating process of getting rabies shots.
 Or, perhaps all of the above.

+His proof for this?
 He said: “In the early Seventies there were at least ten albums released every week that were fantastic.

 “Now you’re lucky to find ten albums a year of that quality.